expfactory/expfactory-experiments/README.md

                  440Hz_-6dBFS_.5s.mp3
                  220Hz_-6dBFS_.5s.mp3

-as the entire thing will be copied into the battery static experiments folder, with the same structure.
-This could also be done for jspsych experiment files, if it is the case they must be specified in custom_plugins folder (@vsoch is not sure yet).
+as the entire thing will be included in the experiment's folder (under `static/experiments/[folder-name]`), with the same structure.
+As specified above, any static files that are included with the psiturk-battery should be linked with those paths, and do not need to be included in the individual experiment folder.
+However, when linked to via the `run` variable in `psiturk.json`, they will be checked for existence, and an error will occur if they are not found.

 #### experiment.js
 This is the main javascript file to run the experiment, typically named experiment.js.
-The name can change, but must be specified in the psiturk.json as one of the "run" variables. `(required)`.
+The name can change, but must be specified in the psiturk.json as one of the "run" variables.
+Paths to images, sounds, and other files referenced in this file will be expected to follow the same pattern as above, e.g.: `static/experiment/[folder-name]/images/filename.png` `(required)`.

 #### images
 This is a folder of images that are necessary for the experiment.
 The images should be specified in the style.css, and linked relative to the experiment folder.
-When setting up the battery, they will be copied with the experiment files in the same structure as defined in the folder. `(optional)`
+When setting up the battery, they will be copied with the experiment folder in the same structure as defined in the folder, and so they are expected to be under `static/experiment/[folder-name]/images/`. `(optional)`

 #### style.css
 Is the main style file for the experiment, which will be copied into the battery style folder and linked appropriately.
-All images should be defined in this file with relative path to the images folder. `(required)`.
+Images that are defined in this file should have paths relative to the images folder. `(required)`.

 The following should be included in psiturk-doc, linked here for now.